HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 *In this section you should describe the study/analysis/research you developed in order to design a solution.*

 For this feature increment, since it is the first one to be developed in a new project I need to:

 - Understand how the application works and also understand the key aspects of GWT, since it is the main technology behind the application

 - Understand how the Home Page is implemented (for instance, how the UI gets the Workbook Descriptions that are displayed)

 - Understand how to integrate a relational database into the project (Will be assuming JPA since it is studied in EAPLI)

 ## 3.1 GWT and Project Structure

-1. Modules.
+**Modules**.
 From the pom.xml file we can see that the application is composed of 5 modules:
 - **server**.
 It is the "server part" of the web application.
 - **shared**.
 It contains code that is shared between the client (i.e., web application) and the server.
 - **nsheets**.
 It is the web application (i.e., Client).
 - **util**.
 This is the same module as the one of EAPLI.
 - **framework**.
 This is the same module as the one of EAPLI.

 From [GWT Overview](http://www.gwtproject.org/overview.html): *"The GWT SDK contains the Java API libraries, compiler, and development server.
 It lets you write client-side applications in Java and deploy them as JavaScript."*